 \paragraph{Statistical analysis on TDA.} The simplest statistics for the TDA $\tau(z_j,z)$ are the mean and variance:

-Our main interest lies in whether the influence of the training data $z_j$ on the test data $z$ is statistically significant and not dominated by the inherent noise.
-For this purpose, we design a Student t-test for quantifying the statistical significance.
+Our main interest lies in whether the influence of the training data $z_j$ on the test data $z$ is statistically significant and not dominated by the inherent noise of deep model training.
+For this purpose, we design a Student t-test~\cite{student1908probable} for quantifying the statistical significance.
 Our null and alternative hypotheses are:

 We consider the test statistic based on sample mean and variance:

 Vars refers to the sample variance where the denominator in Equation \ref{eq:tda-var} is $T^2-1$ instead.
 We report the significance of the absolute TDA $|\tau(z_j,z)|$ for every train-test pair $(z_j,z)$ by computing the p-value corresponding to the t-test statistic.
 The greater the p-value is, the greater the dominance of noise is for the TDA estimate.